wobomagondarr/ccipher/README.md

 In this section, we import the necessary Python libraries:

-tkinter: This library is used for creating the graphical user interface (GUI).
+- **`import tkinter as tk`**: This line imports the tkinter library and gives it the alias 'tk'.
+It's used for creating the GUI.

-string: This library provides string constants, including the lowercase English alphabet.
+- **`import string`**: This line imports the string module, which provides a string containing all lowercase ASCII letters.
+It is used to define the character set for the Caesar cipher.

 Section 2: Encryption Function